njscholfield/remedy-autofill/README.md

 - Go to the extensions page in Chrome.
   - (Chrome Menu > More Tools > Extensions)
 - Click 'options' for this extension.
-- Enter your Pitt username, and select where you are working.
+- Select where you are working.
 - Click save.
-- If you had Remedy open, you will have to refresh the page for the settings to take effect.
+- If you had Salesforce open, you will have to refresh the page for the settings to take effect.

 ### Using the Extension

 ###### Make sure you have installed and configured the extension first.

-##### Fill Template
+##### Improved Customer Search
-- Double click on the *Ticket Template Title* box
+- **Just click on the search button like usual to trigger it**
-- Then hit enter like normal to apply the template

-##### Fill Category, Sub-Category, and Assigned To Individual, Device Type
+- Makes it easier to search by username instead of by full name
+- Automatically searches using *All Fields*
+- If only 1 result is found for the entered username, it is automatically selected and the search tab is closed
+	- (search tab will open and then quickly close itself)
+- If there is more than 1 result, the tab will say open to allow you to select the correct one
+	- once you select one, the tab will stay open but it will be filled in the ticket so just close the search tab
+> After you click the search button once, the button will revert to the default functionality.
+This allows you to get more info about the customer after their name is filled if you need to.

+##### Autofill Fields
-- Double click on the *Category* box
+- Double click on the *Contact Name* box to trigger the autofill
 > ###### Exactly what this does:
->  - Sets *Category* to `Client - Hardware / Software`.
->  - Sets *Sub-Category* to `Software Application - Supported`.
+>	- Sets *Case Origin* to `Walk-In`
->  - Sets *Assigned to Individual* to the `username` entered in options.
+> - Sets *Technical Support Desk* to the `location` selected in the extension settings
->  - Changes the *Device Type* in the *Long Description* to just `Laptop`.

-##### Customer Information
-- When you hit enter to populate the user info, the *Phone Number* box will automatically be selected.
-- Hit enter after entering to phone number to go the *Appointment Type* box
-- After changing the *Appointment Type*, the *OS Type* box will automatically be selected.

-##### Close Ticket
-- Double click on the *Solution Type* box

-> ###### Exactly what this does:
-> - Sets *Status* to `Closed`
+> - Sets *Type* to `Problem`
-> - Sets *Closed* to `Resolved`
+> - Sets *Service Area* to `End-Point Computing`

-- After you set the *Solution Type* from the menu, the *Hours Worked* box will automatically be selected.

 ### Notes
 - Google Chrome may periodically ask you to disable *Developer Mode* for applications.
 If you do that, it will disable this extension.

 - You can change anything this extension has autofilled like you normally would.

-- If you run into any problems or have any feature request, submit an [issue](https://github.com/njscholfield/remedy-autofill/issues) on GitHub.
+- If you run into any problems or have any feature request, submit an [issue](https://github.com/njscholfield/tsd-autofill/issues) on GitHub.
 I make no guarantees I will fix issues or add requested features.

 - If you know what you are doing and want to make changes, fix something, or add a feature, feel free to submit a pull request.